-You’re in an area, maybe it’s a park, a coffeeshop, a hotel, a mall, or somewhere else.
+You’re in an area, maybe it’s a park, a coffee shop, a hotel, a mall, or somewhere else.
 You open your laptop or phone to get some work done but you hit a roadblock – you don’t have an internet connection and you don’t know what the password is to the public Wi-Fi network (if there is one).
 But you also see one or two networks that aren’t password-protected just waiting to be used.
-Your mouse hover over the “connect” button.
-After all, what harm can an unsecure network do?
+Your mouse hovers over the “connect” button.
+After all, what harm can an unsecured network do?

 Wait!
-Don’t click button!
-Unsecure networks are called “unsecure” for a reason and the potential harm an unsecure network could cause to both your device and your information far outweigh the potential benefit of fast and free Wi-Fi.
+Don’t click the button!
+Unsecure networks are called “unsecured” for a reason and the potential harm an unsecured network could cause to both your device and your information far outweighs the potential benefit of fast and free Wi-Fi.

 Unsecure networks often lack any sort of anti-virus or firewall protection and any information transmitted across the network is floating around unencrypted for someone to grab.